Budibase/website/content/blog/tutorials/engineering-change-management-system.md

 date = 2025-02-27
-description = "Learn how to build an engineering change management tool in Budibase." profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg" title = "How to Build an engineering change management system in 5 Steps"
+description = "Learn how to build an engineering change management tool in Budibase." profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg" title = "How to Build an Engineering Change Management System in 5 Steps"

 +++